 All first-round finalists will have access to leaders in the industry via an eight-week tailored mentoring program delivered by our global partners to develop your solution.

-The ten final finalists will receive an additional six weeks of mentoring, including support from MIT Solve and gain exposure on a global stage competing in a live event where they will showcase their entry to an audience of tech, infrastructure, government and other private sectors.
+The ten final finalists will receive an additional four weeks of mentoring, including support from MIT Solve and gain exposure on a global stage competing in a live event where they will showcase their entry to an audience of tech, infrastructure, government and other private sectors.

 All final round finalists will gain exposure on a global stage competing in a two-day live event in Europe where they will showcase their entry to an audience of public and private infrastructure specialists.